A few years ago I had a serious emotional breakdown from severe insomnia.

 - Take a warm shower.

 - Try melatonin.
 1-3 mg.
 Melatonin by itself makes my sleep worse.
 It’s a hormone produced in the brain’s pineal gland and is only secreted at night.
 It’s not a sedative.
 Melatonin works with your body’s natural circadian rhythm (internal body clock).
 As we age we produce less.
+I’m testing it right now by adding it to my current supplements.

 - For a short period, try an anti-histamine (these made me more awake, also known as a paradoxical effect).